opengeospatial/TrainingDML-AI_SWG/model-extension/README.md

 AI_TrainingDataset records the dataset needed to train the deep learning model.
 The training dataset description can leverage the AI_AbstractTrainingDataset and AI_EOTrainingDataset defined in TrainingDML-AI.

 ### 4.7	AI_Task
 AI_Task refers to a specific problem or objective addressed using deep learning techniques and models.
-The task description can leverage the AI_AbstractTask and AI-EOTask defined in TrainingDML-AI.
+The task description can leverage the AI_AbstractTask and AI_EOTask defined in TrainingDML-AI.

 ## 5. Use Cases
 A collection of some encoded deep learning models: